logoPostPlanify

 • 24 profiles on Traction ($89/mo) — Zoho Social Agency charges $275/mo for 10 brands

-• White-label reports on all plans (Zoho Social requires Agency plan)
+• White-label reports on all plans (Zoho Social requires the Agency plan)

 Cons: